TheAgera/Obsidian/Work/Daily Log Febrauary/New Building Checklist.md

 - First idea is to try and raise more events, one for item in runspace updated, and another for runspace completed
 - Second idea is to create the runspace at the start of my gui, so that when I do my button click, it is simply calling that runspace.
 I could go one step further and make a new script and gui that works through the runspace, making sure it the name is there, and then if the script is being called etc.
 - BeginInvoke() is needed to run ASync, however when using Out-Null it does not work together, because the code needs to be completed before the out-null is called.
 Therefore, the idea is to try and speed up that process.

+Okay, so by using WPFGui.Host.UI.Write("$variable")
+I can trouble shoot the code by stripping down my script and using the write to host to figure out what is wrong.
+It seems to be the way my events are being executed is wrong.